 Provide Alternate Content

 We all understand that different people digest information differently - some are visual, others want stories and case studies.
-These differences are accentuated among individuals with even mild mental illness.
+These differences may hinder the learning of neurodivergent people to an even greater extent than it would others.
 You can improve the accessibility of your content dramatically by simply providing content in multiple formats, considering multiple styles of learning.
-See our article Send your content back to school for more tips on providing alternative content for all your users.
+See our article Send Your Content Back to School for more tips on providing alternative content for all your users.

 Looking beyond the checklists you'll find ways to improve the accessibility of your digital properties on a more human level.
 Standards are great at catching the black and white things that may be blocking your website to many users, but they can't stop and consider the intuitiveness of your site.
 This higher level of accessibility requires we put the human being into the process.